cooljeanius/QuickTimeTcl3.1/README.md

 **Requirements:**

-Tcl/Tk 8.4 (8.4.4 on Mac OS X) and QuickTime 5 or higher.
+QuickTimeTcl requires Tcl/Tk 8.4 (8.4.4 on Mac OS X) and QuickTime 5 or higher.

 **Testing:**